che-incubator/chectl/README.md

 ## `chectl workspace:inject`

-inject configurations and tokens in a Che Workspace
+inject configurations and tokens in a workspace

 ```
 USAGE